ivganev/Radial-Neural-Networks/README.md

 # Experiments for: Universal approxmiation and model compression for radial neural networks (NeurIPS 2022 Submission)

 This repository accompanies the submission our NeurIPS May 2022 Submission.
+This code was adapted from this repo: https://github.com/ivganev/QR-decomposition-radial-NNs.
+The terminology and formulation of the current paper differs from that of the old paper and we have not updated everything.
+The experiments are still valid.

 ## The file source.py